Tuesday, March 18, 2025

 • While Charles learns from Mr. Edwards and Mr. Scott that he is three miles into Indian Territory in the book (pg 316), at the end of the pilot, Charles is visited by soldiers with a letter.

 Laura might have been younger in the books than she is on the show.
 It's hard to tell because we know her age as four in Little House in the Big Woods, but I didn't specifically search for it in Little House on the Prairie, and I don't recall it being mentioned in the show.
-In Laura's narration in the Season 6 clips episode, "The Little House Years," she says she was eight years old when she was in Kansas.
+In Laura's narration in the Season 8 episode, "The Christmas They Never Forgot," she says she was eight years old when she was in Kansas.

 Michael Landon's Charles has a more emotional reaction to Jack returning after they thought he drowned than book Charles, but book Charles has an angrier--at least to me--reaction to learning he is three miles into Indian Territory than TV Charles does.
 Landon's reaction comes off more as distraught.
 Either seems valid, as the family needs to start over again unexpectedly.
 Both book and television Charles accept the Native Americans and appreciate their help.